 "When minutes – even seconds – count, having the right people in the right place with the right resources will save lives," said

-The staff of the Stormont-Vail Trauma Services Department include; Angela Gamber, RN, MBA, administrative director,
+The staff of the Stormont Vail Emergency & Trauma Center Department include; Angela Gamber, RN, MBA, administrative director,

 Emergency and Trauma Services, Richelle Rumford, RN, MSN, trauma program manager and education and prevention

 coordinator, Kenton Erb, PA-C, trauma specialist, , PA-C, Amanda Geist, PA-C, trauma specialist, Kim Smith, business manager,

 and Amy Bucholtz, Michelle Wisher, and Dawn Sheltrown, trauma data analysts.